10up/Engineering-Best-Practices/_includes/markdown/KanopiPack.md

 There are many steps involved in converting a legacy site, or creating a new site, using Kanopi Pack.
 Below, they are detailed in the steps recommended.
 This is meant to be a high level overview with explanations.
 Considerations may be needed on a project-to-project basis.

 1. Composer
-2. WP Config
+2. Docksal
-2. MU Plugins
+3. WP Config
-3. Theme
+4. MU Plugins
-4. Docksal
+5. Theme

 CircleCI and Tugboat changes are not referenced here, as that should be handled by the TechOps team.
 However, any compiled changes should NOT be stored in the repo, and instead, handled via CI.